 is especially important in difficult navigational or meteorological circumstances or in case of defects or deficiencies;

-may be provided at the request of the vessel, irrespective of whether a pilot is on boards, or when a navigational situation is observed and intervention by the VTS is deemed necessary;
+may be provided at the request of the vessel, irrespective of whether a pilot is on board, or when a navigational situation is observed and intervention by the VTS is deemed necessary;

 is an important supplement to the provision of other navigational services, such as pilotage;

 requires positive identification and continuous communication throughout the process.
-If possible and if time permits, checks should normally be made prior to commencement of the provision of NAS;
+If possible and if time permits, checks should normally be made prior to commencement of the provision of NAS to assess the capability of the vessel to respond to the guidance given;

-to assess the capability of the vessel to respond to the guidance given VTS operators should be appropriately trained and ready to deliver NAS when a situation that compromises navigational safety occurs.
+VTS operators should be appropriately trained and ready to deliver NAS when a situation that compromises navigational safety occurs.

 Traffic Organisation Service (TOS)